 MyMounties: Top of the class

-Matt Noffs knew transforming a derelict tyre workshop in Liverpool into a youth centre was never going to be easy but with ongoing support from Mounties his dream is now a reality.
+Today Matt Noffs, the grandson of Ted, has taken over as the CEO of The Noffs Foundation.
+He continues his grandfather's legacy by pioneering a number of amazing initiatives for young people.
+In 2009, Matt knew that transforming a derelict tyre workshop in Liverpool into a youth centre was never going to be easy.
+It was the support received from Mounties that allowed his dream to become a reality.

-Street Universities now help over 15,000 young people across Australia each year.
+The Street University is now operating over 8 locations around Australia, assisting over 15,000 young people each year.
 The aim is to help young people realise their own dreams, harness their potential and to create positive outcomes for their lives and their community.

-The initial funding from Mounties helped buy the old tyre shop and transform the building into a basketball court, café and studios.
-The regular support now helps fund specific programs ranging from traditional therapies like counselling to t-shirt making workshops, sports programs, and hip-hop workshops.
+The initial funding from Mounties helped buy the old tyre shop and transform the building into a multipurpose safe space which includes a basketball court, an event space, a café, a classroom, 2 dance studios, a recording studio, a community garden, multimedia room, library and more.
+The regular support received now helps us fund specific programs ranging from traditional therapies like counselling to engagement programs in music, dance, street art, graphic design, photography, videography and more.

 It is this progressive approach to social work with grassroots community participation that opens up dynamic and democratic spaces for marginalised and displaced cultures.

 The Street University helps channel young people away from personally destructive and anti-social behaviours and to improve self-esteem, inter-communal co-operation and social engagement.

 Street Universities show how anyone can achieve their dreams when they have the full support of family and the wider community.
 Mounties is proud to be a big part of this journey.